Responses and feedback shared

 Our approach to communication and engagement is critical to the integrity of Insight Exchange.

-Below are some of the ways we communicate and engage with stakeholders about the development, evolution and refinement of Insight Exchange.
+Below are some of the ways we communicate and engage with individuals and organisations about Insight Exchange.

 Participants are invited to give feedback at the completion of each step in the interview process to shape their participation experience.
 Each participant is invited at the close of participation to complete a de-identified survey about their overall participation experience.
 This feedback informs how and where we refine the participation opportunity and practice.
 The de-identified comments from participants inform internal governance reporting, and may be included as examples in invitations to participate and in the Insight Exchange Engagement Report.